Karen's a ball of joy on the dancefloor

 For her third Strictly experience in 2014, she was joined by Essex boy Mark Wright.
 The pair made it all the way to the final, landing in fourth place overall.
 In 2015, Karen partnered broadcaster Jeremy Vine, but the popular pairing bowed out in week eight of the series.

 Her fifth Strictly partner Will Young withdrew from the 2016 competition four weeks in, but Karen came back fighting in 2017 with TV chef Simon Rimmer.
-Unfortunately they finished in 11th place, so could 2018 be her chance to climb the leaderboard once again?
+Unfortunately they finished in 11th place.
+Though eleven was Karen's lucky number in 2018 as she made it to the quarter finals and week eleven with actor Charles Venn.

 Karen was born in Valencia, Venezuela, and took up dancing after moving to New York when she was eight years old.
 Two years later she won a scholarship to the Martha Graham School of Contemporary Dance.
 She studied African, contemporary and ballet before moving on to ballroom and Latin at 19.